-After students are admitted to the Department of Counseling and the Graduate School, they are assigned an advisor within the Counseling Department.
+After students are admitted to the Department of Counseling and the School of Graduate Studies and Research, they are assigned an advisor within the Counseling Department.
 It is very important for students to maintain contact with their faculty advisor throughout their course of study.